 Blonde Venus is my favorite Marlene Dietrich-Josef von Sternberg collaboration.
 This 1932 Pre-Code melodrama has it all.

 The film begins with the wooden and ever-dull Herbert Marshall as an American soldier, Edward ‘Ned’ Faraday, in Germany during World War I. At one point, Ned and his troops come upon a group of lovely Fräulein bathing nude in a secluded lake.

 Now, I must stop the plot description to comment on this sequence, which I find humorous because one of the soldiers is played by Sterling Holloway – the voice of Winnie The Pooh and other cartoon characters.
-Holloway was usually cast as a reluctant country bumpkin or as an eccentric bellboy, and always on the effeminate side.
+Holloway was usually cast as a stubborn country bumpkin or as an eccentric bellboy, and always on the effeminate side.
 Here, he is a womanizing Lothario and it just doesn’t work.

-The couple have a precocious son, Little Dickie Moore, who can only fall asleep if his loving parents recount the story of how they met – and if Dietrich will sing him a sweet German lullaby, accompanied by a music box.
+The couple have a precocious son, little Johnny (Dickie Moore, decades later the husband of MGM star Jane Powell), who is able to fall asleep only if his loving parents recount the story of how they met – and as long as Helen sings him a sweet German lullaby, accompanied by a music box.

-An idyllic family, yes.
-That said, trouble starts when Marshall comes down with some kind of unspecified radiation disease that will cost a fortune to cure.
-That’s when Dietrich insists that she go back to work on the stage to get the funds for his operation.
-She is hired immediately and billed as “The Blonde Venus.”
+That said, trouble starts when Ned comes down with some kind of unspecified radiation disease that will cost a fortune to cure.
+That’s when Helen insists that she go back to work on the stage to get the funds for his operation.
+She is hired immediately, getting billed as “The Blonde Venus.”